nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

 Configure the settings of the simulation and the path to all dependencies in case of need (non-default installation).

-- **test**: Run a quick test to check the simulation works (~2 min). **Never use the control files from the test as input for a production simulation as temperature, ANM and minimization are twicked to made the simulation faster!!!!**
+- **test**: Run a quick test to check the simulation works (~2 min). **Never use the control files from the test as input for a production simulation as temperature, ANM and minimization are twicked to make simulation faster!!!!**

 - **usesrun**: Use srun binary to run PELE.
 Only when using intel processors.